Kapendev/parin-website/pages/tour.md

 The `parin.engine` module is the only mandatory module for creating a game.
 All other modules are optional and can be included as needed.
-The `import parin;` statement in the example above is a convenience import that includes all modules, so you don’t need to import them individually.
+The `import parin;` statement in the example above is a convenience import that includes all modules.

 ## 3. Input

 Parin provides a set of input functions inside the `parin.engine` module.
+These include:

 ```d
 bool isDown(char key);